 - In a mixing bowl, cream the mashed banana and cream cheese.
 Add in the confectioners’ sugar, and vanilla and mix thoroughly.

-- Fold in 1 cup of the Cool Whip and mix until well blended.
+- Fold in 1 cup of the Cool Whip or stabilized whipped cream, and mix until well blended.

-- Slice one of the remaining two bananas and place over the cooled crust.
+- Slice the two remaining bananas and place over the cooled crust.

 - Place dollops of the cream cheese mixture over the bananas and with an offset spatula, gently spread to completely cover.

-- Evenly spread the pudding layer over the cream cheese.
+- Evenly spread the pudding over the cream cheese mixture.

 - Top with the remaining Cool Whip.

 - Refrigerate for at least two hours.